Flashing the NVIDIA Jetson (JetPack 6.x)

 Join Wi‑Fi via nmcli

-nmcli dev wifi rescan
+sudo nmcli dev wifi rescan

-nmcli dev wifi connect <SSID> password <PASSWORD>
+sudo nmcli dev wifi connect <SSID> password <PASSWORD>

 SSH in